davidmcq137/JetiLuaDFM/README.md

 has zoomed out far enough to see them.
 This is useful for field boundaries, etc. On startup the program will display a messsage if it is at a known or unknown field.
 It will also label the map with this info.
+Depending on what side of the runway the pilots stand on, you select the true (not magnetic) direction of the runway or its reciporical.
+This can be measured from google maps.

 If it is an unknown field and no entry exists in the Fields.jsn file, there is a menu parameter to rotate the map so that the runway is displayed ahead of the pilot running left to right on the screen to maximize screen real estate.
 There is a north-pointer in the upper left of the map screen which will move if the screen rotates (either due to the rotate menu entry or a field in Fields.jsn).

 Start the program in the usual way from the User Applications menu, and confirm that the telemetry sensors are auto-assigned correctly, or assign them manually.

-Remember you also have to go into the telemetry setup menu and the displayed telemetry screen and add the two screens (LSO MAP and LSO ILS) to the list of screens to display.
+**Remember you also have to go into the telemetry setup menu and the "displayed telemetry" screen and add the two screens (LSO MAP and LSO ILS) to the list of screens to display.

 One interesting feature of the program is the ability to note the takeoff direction and position and thus, even if a runway is not